• Skip to primary navigation

 Storage: This salad is best consumed immediately once the olive oil and balsamic glaze have been added, but will stay fresh for up to 24 hours in the fridge.

-Meal prep: Wash the veggies and slice and store everything in the fridge for up to 4 days in meal prep containers or separately.
-When you're ready to eat, drizzle the olive oil and balsamic glaze over your salad and season with freshly ground black pepper if desired.
+Meal prep: Wash the veggies and slice and store everything in the fridge for up to 2 days.
+When you're ready to eat, drizzle the olive oil and balsamic glaze over your salad and season with freshly ground black pepper.

 Did you make this recipe?